pluralsight/guides/draft/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 Nevertheless, as long as you don't stop or restart ngrok, the URL won't change, so forget about that terminal window and let's leave it running for now.

-In the next section, we'll deep into the code of the application, starting with the database layer.
+In the next section, we'll deep into the code of the application starting with the database layer.

 # Database layer
 We'll use [H2](http://www.h2database.com/html/main.html) as the database for our application.
 It can work as an embedded in-memory database, which is perfect for our purposes.

-Open the `src/main/resources/application.properties` file and specify the following options:
+Open the `src/main/resources/application.properties` file and enter the following options:
 ```
 spring.datasource.platform=h2